Dr-Sauce/ShortcutUpdater/README.md

 # How to use:
 1. Implement Shortcut Updater to your shortcut.
 (Scroll down to find the bit where your shortcut should be added.)

+Add the following info to the dictionary on the top of your shortcut.

 |            | Description                                                   | Example            |
 |------------|---------------------------------------------------------------|--------------------|
 | Name       | Enter your shortcut name.
 This is used for searching updates. | TrollStore Checker |